 You may need to arrange your evening schedule so you can spend more time with your

 baby when you get home.
-Breastfeeding more frequently in the evenings and on weekends
+Breastfeeding more often in the evenings and on weekends can

-can help you better maintain milk production.
-And, you and your baby will enjoy the
+help you better maintain milk production.
+You and your baby will also enjoy the time

-As solid food are added to your baby's diet, you may find you do not have to pump
+As solid foods are added to your baby's diet, you may find you don’t have to pump

-as frequently.
-Gradually lessen pumping sessions.
-You may want the care provider to
+as often.
+Slowly lessen your pumping sessions.
+You may want the care provider to offer

-offer the solid foods, so your baby continues to breastfeed more when with you.
-This
+the solid foods, so your baby keeps breastfeeding more when he or she is with you.

-also may allow you to begin gradually extending the time between pumping sessions.
+This also may allow you to begin slowly extending the time between your pumping sessions.